Bemly/kokoro-no-kitsune/README.md

 The usage and functionality are identical to the original version.
 If you need more stable features, please use the [***official original version***](https://github.com/HuskyDG/magisk-files).

-Warning: This Magisk is always built using the `Debug` channel, so instability will be common!
+Warning: This Magisk is always built using the `Canary` channel, so instability will be common!
 Since the default package name has been modified, some modules that rely on the default package name for identification may not work properly!